alterationx10/rockthejvm.github.io/_posts/2022-06-18-zio-streams.md

 `ZStream[R, E, A]` to `ZStream[R, Nothing, Either[E, A]]` via `either` (e.g.
 `s1.either`).

+> I didn't understand too much of this paragraph.
+An example of in-place
+> dropping and collectRight will clear all doubts.

 Recovering form a failure in a `ZStream` generally revolves around providing a secondary stream to recover with.
 If you are looking to recover "in-place", by effectively just dropping that element which caused trouble while processing the